Vanessa Wells - Director | Producer

 Vanessa’s Bio:

-Vanessa Wells has worked in the arts industry for almost 25 years.
-She has a long history as a performer with the Court Theatre, and has run her own voice business from her home studio for over 10 years working with clients such as Countdown (NCR), Auckland International Airport, Wellington Rail, and RedSeed among many others.
+Vanessa Wells is a multi award-winning producer and director who’s worked in the arts for over 25 years.
+She has a long history as a performer with the Court Jesters in Christchurch, NZ, and has run her own voice business from her home studio for many years.
+Her clients include NCR, Auckland International Airport, Wellington Rail and RedSeed, among many others.

-Once Vanessa made a shift from in front of the camera to behind, she discovered how much she loved it - although the occasional “stepping back into the lights” pushes her out of the comfort zone and reminds her what a tough job actors have (be nice to actors!).
+Once she stepped behind the camera, Vanessa realised how much she loved it - though the occasional “step back into the lights” still keeps her on her toes and reminds her what a tough gig acting really is (be nice to actors!).